-Altium has been built to do its impedance calculations automatically.
+Altium Designer has been built to do its impedance calculations automatically.
 You don’t have to start the calculator from a menu or engage it somehow.
 It takes its information from the board layer stackup, performs the calculations, and then feeds the results directly to the design rules.
 This saves you a lot of time and effort in searching for an online calculator to use or finding one that you can run as an app on your phone, and then manually entering the data and retrieving the results.

-In order for Altium to correctly calculate the impedance, you must first make sure that it has the necessary data to work with.
+In order for Altium Designer to correctly calculate the impedance, you must first make sure that it has the necessary data to work with.
 To do this you will work with the layer stack manager to configure the circuit board layer stack and input the board material widths (both copper and dielectric) as well as the dielectric constant.
 The impedance calculator will then use this information along with the target impedance values to make its trace width calculations.

 Setting up your layers for a PCB impedance calculation in Altium Designer

 As you can see above, the layer stack manager gives you the ability to change the following board layer attributes: